vazquezger/papers/sharding-repo.md

-# Sharding a data repository to allow concurrent reading
+# Sharding a data repository to allow concurrent readers

 ## Design Problem
 - Components read data from a single, shared data repository